Aries (album): Commercial performance

 Aries was released internationally on 22 June 1993, although pirated cassettes of the album were being sold for $1 in Mexico ten days before the official release.
 WEA Latina prepared 500,000 copies to be distributed on the release date, but after finding legitimate copies of the compact disc were already being sold on the pirate market, they discovered only 300,000 units stored in their warehouse.
 WEA Latina responded to the piracy by having a Mexican radio station play the whole album a few days before its release.
-In Mexico, the album was certified triple platinum; it has sold over one million copies in the country.
+In Mexico, the album was certified quadruple platinum; it has sold over one million copies in the country.
 In the US, it debuted and peaked at number two on the Billboard Top Latin Albums chart, second to Gloria Estefan's album Mi Tierra.
 Aries remained in this position until it was replaced by the Gipsy Kings's album Love and Liberté 20 weeks later.

 Aries peaked at number one on the Billboard Latin Pop Albums chart and stayed at the top for 19 weeks.
 It ended 1993 as the second best-selling Latin pop album in the US after Romance.
 In Argentina, the album peaked at number two on the album chart and was certified diamond by the Argentine Chamber of Phonograms and Videograms Producers for sales of 500,000 copies.
 Elsewhere in South America, the album peaked at number one on the Chilean albums chart and was certified platinum in Colombia.
 Aries sold over three million copies worldwide.